 Diagnosis and Treatment:

-Diagnosis involves blood tests to measure the level of von Willebrand factor in the blood.
-While there is no cure for vWD, it can be managed with:
+Diagnostic tests are conducted to measure the level of von Willebrand factor in the blood.
+Although there is no treatment available for VWD, it can be controlled via:

-• Desmopressin: A medication that can temporarily increase the levels of von Willebrand factor and factor VIII, aiding in clotting.
+• Desmopressin A medication that can temporarily increase the levels of Von Willebrand factor, as well as factor VIII.
+It assists in the process of clotting.

 7. Degenerative Myelopathy